-3.3 V Supplies
+3.3 V SUPPLIES

-The 3.3 V supply domain consists of two main partitions: digital (DVDD3) and analog (AVDD3).
-These two supply domains must be kept separate.
+The 3.3 V supply domain consists of two main partitions, digital (DVDD3) and analog (AVDD3).
+Take care to keep these two supply domains separate.

-Furthermore, the AVDD3 consists of two subdomains: the clock distribution output domain (Pin 25, Pin 31) and the rest of the AVDD3 supply connections.
-Generally, the ADD3 supply domains can be joined together.
-However, if an application requires 1.8 V CMOS driver operation in the clock distribution output block, provide one 1.8 V supply domain to power the clock distribution output block.
-Each output driver has a dedicated supply pin, as shown in Table 160.
+Furthermore, the AVDD3 consists of two subdomains: the clock distribution output domain (Pin 31, Pin 37, Pin 38, and Pin 44) and the rest of the AVDD3 supply connections.
+Generally, these supply domains can be joined together.
+However, if an application requires 1.8 V CMOS driver operation in the clock distribution output block, then provide one 1.8 V supply domain to power the clock distribution output block.
+Each output driver has a dedicated supply pin, as shown in Table 155.

-Table 160.
+Table 155.
 Output Driver Supply Pins

 Output Driver Supply Pin

-OUT0 25
+OUT0 31

-OUT1 31
+OUT1 37

+OUT2 38

+OUT3 44

-1.8 V Supplies
+1.8 V SUPPLIES

-The 1.8 V supply domain consists of two main partitions: digital (DVDD) and analog (AVDD).
+The 1.8 V supply domain consists of two main partitions, digital (DVDD) and analog (AVDD).
 These two supply domains must be kept separate.